xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 Perform these steps on the Create New Customer Attribute Source page in the Experience Cloud.

->[!NOTE]
+>[!IMPORTANT]
 >
 >When creating, modifying, or deleting customer attribute sources, there is a delay of up to one hour before IDs begin synchronizing with the new data source.
+You must have administrative rights in Audience Manager to create or modify customer attribute sources.
+Contact Audience Manager Customer Care or consulting to obtain administrative rights.

 1. In the [!DNL Experience Cloud], click the Menu  ![](assets/menu-icon.png) icon.